 Observer Photo | Eric Garwood

-Rusty Chinnis conducts private lessons by appointment that follow CDC guidelines on social distancing.
-Lessons are designed for the student’s proficiency level.
+Rusty Chinnis conducts private lessons that are designed for the student’s proficiency level.

-Lessons are $100 per hour for one or two casters.
+Lessons are $100 per hour for one caster.
+A second caster is an additional $50.00.

 Jason Whitney shows off a snook he caught fly-fishing